- Eye Health

 Carol received her Bachelor of Optometry and Graduate Certificate in Ocular Therapeutics from The University of New South Wales, also receiving the University Medal.
 She has worked in private and corporate optometric practices.

-Angelica obtained her Bachelor of Optometry (Hons) and graduate certificate in ocular therapeutics from UNSW Australia.
+Angelica is currently a principal staff optometrist and the integrated care coordinator at the Centre for Eye Health.
+She obtained her Bachelor of Optometry (Hons), graduate certificate in ocular therapeutics and her PhD on "Multimodal evaluation of macular structure and function in age-related macular degeneration" from UNSW Australia.
 Since joining the CFEH team in 2011, Angelica is regularly involved in the provision of cutting-edge clinical care using advanced imaging.
 She is committed to improving the standard of care in optometry through undergraduate and postgraduate continuing education initiatives.
-She also practices on a locum basis and has a passion for evidence based optometry, ocular disease and clinical research.
+She has a passion for evidence based optometry, ocular disease and clinical research.
 Her areas of interest include pigmented fundus lesions and macular disease.
-Angelica is also currently undertaking a PhD on "Multimodal evaluation of macular structure and function in age-related macular degeneration".
-As well as presenting at ARVO and Australian based optometry conferences and events, she has also had articles published in Optometry and Vision Science as well as Ophthalmic and Physiological Optics.
+Angelica has presented at several ARVO and Australian based optometry conferences and events, and has articles published in Optometry and Vision Science, Ophthalmic and Physiological Optics, Clinical and Experimental Optometry and Investigative Ophthalmology and Vision Science.

 Rebecca graduated from the Bachelor of Optometry degree at UNSW Australia with first class honours.
 She subsequently also completed her graduate certificate of ocular therapeutics and Master of Optometry from UNSW.
 Following graduation Rebecca worked in full scope optometry in several private practices across Sydney.
 She commenced her employment at CFEH in 2011 and since then has also engaged in clinical supervision of fourth and fifth year students at the school of optometry and vision science.Working at CFEH has allowed Rebecca to advance her clinical expertise as well as engage in research endeavours.
 She has taken a particular interest in macula pathology including the development of continuing professional development material for Australian Optometrists and co-authoring a publication on multimodal imaging in age related macular degeneration.
 Last year, Rebecca had the opportunity to present some of CFEH’s recent research on AMD at the ARVO conference in Denver, Colorado and has also authored an article on vitreous floaters published in Survey of Ophthalmology.